Core guidance: Recruitment

-This guide calls you a worker or a job applicant if you are working for someone else (who this guide calls your employer) or applying to work for them in a work situation.
-Most situations are covered, even if you don't have a written contract of employment or if you are a contract worker rather than a worker directly employed by the employer..
+This guide calls you an employer if you are the person making decisions about what happens in a work situation.
+Most situations are covered, even if you don’t give your worker a written contract of employment or if they are a contract worker rather than a worker directly employed by you.
 Recruiting people to other positions like trainees, apprentices and business partners is also covered.
 Sometimes, equality law only applies to particular types of worker, such as employees, and we make it clear if this is the case.

 Make sure you know what is meant by:

 - sexual orientation.

 These are known as protected characteristics.